alexander-koch/golem/README.md

 	$ make debug

-More features for the debug-version can be enabled/disabled in the Makfile.
+More features for the debug-version can be enabled/disabled in the Makefile.

 # TODO